How does architecture become computational?

 3. Computational Design != Everyone

 The premise of the Design Computation Dual Degree Program is that design has become increasingly important to computer scientists and at the same time computation has become important to designers.
 This program is a unique curriculum that systematically combines the strength and insights of each discipline.
 The curriculum integrates Computer Science/SIS and Architecture students and faculty working collaboratively on tasks that challenge both fields.
 Early in the curriculum, the cohorts with architecture background and those with computing background will be taking courses to provide basic competency in a new discipline.

 As computing has matured as a discipline, it has expanded its focus to include the physical and virtual settings in which users interact with the machine.
 Specialties like human computer interaction, ubiquitous computing, gaming and visualization require an understanding not only of the logic of the machine, but also the logic of the user.
 Based on these concerns, the design thinking ability that is an integral part of design training is of interest as an alternative paradigm that may change the way that students think and operate.

-NOTE: Other programs within the School of Architecture are accredited through the National Architectural Accrediting Board, but the Master of Architecture III degree program, because of its research focus, is not an accredited program and can not lead to licensure as a registered architect.
+NOTE: Other programs within the School of Architecture are accredited through the National Architectural Accrediting Board, but the Master of Science in Architecture degree program, because of its research focus, is not an accredited program and can not lead to licensure as a registered architect.

-Initial Application Deadline Juanuary 15, 2017 for initial funding opportunities.
+Initial Application Deadline January 15, 2020 for primary funding opportunities.